leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 _Fragments of an Anarchist Anthropology_ by David Graeber asks us to think about the inherent anthropological structures behind political theories.
-Through this lense Graeber unveils an equation of the state to kinship systems, definitions for revolutionary action, the streangths of anarchy, and anarchy's historical role (what anarchy has historically been concerned with).
+From this context Graeber unveils an equation of the state to kinship systems, definitions for revolutionary action, the streangths of anarchy, and anarchy's historical role (what anarchy has historically been concerned with).
 Recommended to me by Brian Callahan of RPI.
 I thought this book would be